jvalcher/termfu/README.md

 Plugin codes are mapped to case-sensitive letter keys, which are used both as shortcuts and to create custom layouts.
 <br>

-- Add parentheses around the corresponding shortcut key in a `<(t)itle>` for easy reference.
+- Add parentheses around a shortcut key in its `<(t)itle>` for easy reference.
 These characters will have a different color than the surrounding letters.
 - Only newline `# comments` are supported, not inline.

 ### Sections